 F.E.P. works to promote ethical veganism through education, through outreach, and also by providing tools to help people go vegan.

-In the past, we’ve held a monthly vigil outside of chicken slaughterhouse in Petaluma, CA, and currently we have launched our One Glass at a Time effort with the hope of creating a full campaign around this.
+In the past, we held a monthly vigil outside of a chicken slaughterhouse in Petaluma, CA, and currently we have launched our One Glass at a Time campaign.

 All events that F.E.P. hosts are vegan, and we have been successful in encouraging other justice groups we have worked with to serve vegan fare at joint events.